This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 Selecting "3-way interactions" generates a longer set of tests which cover every single possible "triplet" of Values

-- It would far longer for a tester to try to select a set of tests that would be nearly as thorough
+It would take far longer for a tester to try to select a set of tests that would be nearly as thorough.

 We could force specific scenarios to appear in tests and/or prevent "impossible to test for" combinations from appearing

 We are keeping things simple for this example.

 Auto-scripting allows you to turn scenario tables (from the "Scenarios" screen) into detailed test scripts

 The Auto-scripting feature saves testers a lot of time.

 You document a single test script in detail from the beginning to the end.
 As you do so, you indicate where your variables (e.g., "the United States" or "India" or "the Philippines") are in each sentence.
 That's it.
 You're ready to export all of your tests.

 From there, Hexawise automatically modifies your sample/template test script and inserts the appropriate Values into every test in your plan (whether your plan has 10 scenarios or 1,000).